sam2829/project-3-0s-and-Xs/README.md

 Once the player has selected a position on the grid an 'x' will appear in that position.
 The computer will automatically will then take its turn and position a '0' randomly on the grid.

-The player will then be informed that it's their turn again and asked to select another position on the grid by entering a value between 1 and 9.
+The player will then be informed that it's their turn again and asked to select another position on the grid by entering a value between 1 and 9 or type in 'quit' to leave the game.
 This again must a whole number between 1 and 9 as an integer but cannot be a position already taken up by an 'x' or a '0' on the grid.

 ![Go again screenshot](assets/screenshots/go-again-screenshot.png)